kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/tracing/tempo.md

 ```

 These resources are shared between all the Tempo components.
-Instead of applying the resources globally, they can be applied to each specific component, when needed:
+When needed, apply resources to each specific component, instead of applying the resources globally:

 ```yaml
 spec: